Ntdart24/Ntdart24/README.md

 - 👋 Hi, I’m @Ntdart24
-- 👀 I’m interested in cách thành lập trình viên
+- 👀 I’m interested in how to become a programmer
-- 🌱 I’m currently learningl lớp 12
+- 🌱 I’m currently learningl high school
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...